 Gas heaters, however, emit fumes into the air, which can be an issue in a winter greenhouse that is sealed up to prevent heat loss.
 Without proper ventilation and air circulation, these fumes can cause issues for both plant and worker health.

-Electric greenhouse heaters generally offer a better solution for a winter greenhouse, as they do not emit the same fumes and don’t require a natural gas line or consistent fuel supply.
+An electric heater generally offers a better solution for a winter greenhouse, as it does not emit the same fumes, can have greater safety features and doesn’t require a natural gas line or consistent fuel supply.
 Electric greenhouse heaters work well with programmable thermostats or environmental controllers, meaning they can be more easily automated.

 With both types of greenhouse heaters, a high-efficiency model can keep production at the highest level possible.
 By adding an efficient heat source, winter greenhouses can maintain their interior temperature and keep even the warmest-climate crops healthy, all while keeping utility costs to a minimum.